 |Zack Greinke (20)|

 |Bill Gullickson (20)|

 The preceding names are an impressive lot.
-Other than Bill Gullickson, every pitcher won at least one Cy Young award; two were received Rookie of the Year honors.
+Other than Bill Gullickson, every pitcher won at least one Cy Young award; two received Rookie of the Year honors.
 Moreover, a pair of Hall of Famers are present.

 Greg Maddux proved to be an accomplished pitcher well into his late thirties.
 Conversely, fellow Cooperstown inductee Pedro Martinez fell off a cliff after supplying 7 WAR in season-14.
 The right-hander tallied just 1.9 WAR during his final four campaigns.

 Despite the overwhelming early success of these noteworthy starters, most were ordinary by the time their fourteenth season arrived.
 Being relatively young does not necessarily trump a heavy career workload.

 That is a lesson Felix fans may soon learn.

 So far, comparisons have focused primarily on retired pitchers.
 Those believing King Felix can reign again may assert he possesses a decided edge over former players.
 Advancements in training techniques, medicine, and nutrition give today’s professional athletes a better chance of surviving longer.